Job application guide

 - are not eligible for employment based on your residency status;

 - provide false or misleading information.

 Applicants who meet the criteria may not always be selected for an interview as we do receive a number of applications for each role.
 The panel will select applicants for interview who best address or most closely address the selection criteria.

 If you are selected for an interview you will usually be given at least four days notice.
 Council will contact you to tell you where and when the interview will be conducted.

 In general, you will be interviewed by three people who make up the Selection Panel.
+This is generally the supervisor or Manager as the Chairperson, an industry expert and an independent member from another Department within Council.
 They are responsible for selecting the most suitable person for the job.

 There will be a set of formal interview questions asked based on the selection criteria.
 These are designed to draw out examples of your previous experience and behaviours.